powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 Disables voltage control for generators with `targetP` outside the interval [`minP`, `maxP`].
 The default value is `false`.

 **minNominalVoltageTargetVoltageCheck**
 This parameter defines the minimal nominal voltage to check the target of voltage control in per-unit.
 The default value is `20 kV`, meaning that under the controlled buses of voltage levels under this value are ignored from the check.
+It must be greater or equal to `0 kV`.

 **reactivePowerDispatchMode**
 TODO